alexkovalevv/wp-disable-admin-ad/readme.txt

 - Follow the hint: hover to preview, click to select, then click "Скрыть блок" to save a rule.
 - You will be prompted for a duration (hours).
 Enter 0 for "forever".
 - The block disappears immediately.
 On subsequent loads, the block remains hidden/removed.
-- Manage rules in Settings → Disable Admin Ad & ad blocker: edit label/XPath/expiry, delete rules, reset all.
+- Manage rules in Settings → AdsDestroyer - disable admin ad & adblocker: edit label/XPath/expiry, delete rules, reset all.

 == Multisite ==